natcap/invest.users-guide/source/aesthetic_quality.rst

 Data needs
 ==========

 The model uses an interface to input all required and optional model data.
 Here we outline the options presented to the user via the interface and the maps and data tables used by the model.
-See the :ref:`FAQ` for detailed information on data sources and pre-processing.

 Required inputs